zhuxiao/asvbm-experiments/README.md

 And the binary file `sv_stat` will be output into the folder `bin` in this package directory.

 We used the following detection methods to variant calling.
-In addition to the variation detection method included in this experiment, we also introduced a new variation detection tool ASVCLR and evaluated its variation identification results.
+In addition to the variation detection method included in this experiment, we also introduced a new variation detection tool ASVCLR and benchmarked its variation identification results.

 ```sh
 # Get ASVCLR